Maicao

-Maicao (Wayuu: mai-ka-u) is a city and municipality in the Department of La Guajira, northern Republic of Colombia.
-It is located 76 km from Riohacha, the capital of the department and is the second largest urban center near the border with Venezuela, after the city of Cúcuta.
+Maicao (Mai-ka-u) is a city and municipality in La Guajira Department, northern Colombia.
+It is located 76 km from Riohacha, the capital of the department and is the second largest urban center near the border with Venezuela after the city of Cúcuta.

-The city was founded on June 27, 1927 by Colonel Rodolfo Morales and Tomás Curvelo Iguarán, on behalf of the Department of Magdalena in the middle of the Wayuu people territory.
-During the 1970s Maicao became a commercial hub due to an oil boom in Venezuela and the flow of contraband present in the Guajira peninsula.
+The city was founded on June 27, 1927 by Colonel Rodolfo Morales and Tomás Curvelo Iguarán, on behalf of the Department of Magdalena in the middle of the Wayuu people's territory.
+During the 1970s Maicao became a commercial hub due to an oil boom in Venezuela and the flow of contraband present in the Guajira Peninsula.

 Etymology

-The name of Maicao comes from the Wayunaiki: mai-ka-u which means "Land of the Maize.
+The name of Maicao comes from the Wayuu language mai-ka-u which means "Land of the Maize".

 Geography

-Maicao is located in the Guajira Peninsula, the northernmost part of South America and on the border of the Guajira desert.
+Maicao is located in the Guajira Peninsula, the northernmost part of South America and on the border of the La Guajira Desert.

 The municipality of Maicao borders to the north with the municipalities of Uribia and Manaure; to the east with the Venezuela; to the south with the municipality of Albania and to the west with the municipality of Riohacha covering a total area of 1,782 km^{2} and at altitude over sea level of 52 m.